164 Phrases and words You Should Never Use in an Essay—and the Powerful Alternatives you Should

 Our professional essay editors have seen it time and time again: The use of commonplace, seemingly innocent, words and phrases that weaken the power of essays and turn the reader off.

-But can changing a few words here and there really make the difference to your grades?
+But can changing a few words here and there really make a difference to your grades?

 Absolutely.